adrianwilhelmi/tensor-with-autograd-lib/docs/README.md

 * `make`
 * OpenCV library (loading images and videos into tensors)

-Executing `scripts/install_env.sh` script will detect your Linux distribution and install required software.
+Executing `scripts/install_env.sh` script will detect your Linux distribution and install required software (clang, make, opencv).
 You can run `make install environment` if you have at least make installed on your system.
-To run tests and all analyzers you will also need `valgrind` and `G-Test`, but they are not essential for the library so i didn't include them in the installation script.
+To run tests and all analyzers you will also need `valgrind` and `GTest`, but they are not essential for the library so i didn't include them in the installation script.

 ## Installation, compilation and usage